Smartmessages/subscriptionproofrfc/README.md

 1. know that the subscription was accepted so that it can allow-list the source in spam filters
 1. sign the response so that the ESP has a verifiable receipt that it can use to prove the subscription.

-In order to prevent abuse of this callback, the sender could perhaps set some other DNS record that can be used to verify callback addresses.
-This signed response can also verifiable provide proof of subscription when transferring lists between ESPs.
+In order to prevent abuse of this callback (e.g. for SSRF), the sender could perhaps set some other DNS record that can be used to verify callback addresses.
+This signed response can also provide verifiable proof of subscription when transferring lists between ESPs.